Adani Enterprises: Adani Wilmar

 Incorporated in 1999, Adani Wilmar is a food processing company and a joint venture between Adani Enterprises and Wilmar International.
 In November 2000, Adani Wilmar launched its flagship brand "Fortune" under which it produces and sells edible oils including sunflower oil, palm oil, soybean oil, mustard oil, rice bran oil, cottonseed oil, groundnut oil and vanaspati.
 Apart from edible oils, it sells flour, rice, pulses, sugar, soya nuggets and instant food mixes.
 The company makes personal care products like soaps, handwash and hand sanitizers under "Alife" brand.
 It makes industrial use products comprising oleochemicals, castor oil and lecithin.

 The company went public in January 2022 with an initial public offering, after which Adani Enterprises and Wilmar International continued to hold a combined 88% stake in Adani Wilmar.

+On December 30, 2024, Adani Enterprises announced plans to sell its entire 44% stake in Adani Wilmar in a $2 billion deal.
+The transaction includes Wilmar International acquiring a 31% stake, with the remaining 13% to be sold in the open market to meet regulatory norms.